 Without going into to the various reasons a child might need medicine and debating those it’s safe to say that many babies will, at some stage, need a dose of Calpol or Nurofen, an antibiotic, or even medication for a long term illness.
 It could be something as simple as a response to vaccinations but in any case when you and your healthcare advisor have made the decision that it is appropriate for your little one to take medication orally you may be left wondering how on earth you are meant to actually administer it!

-The advice in this article comes from my personal experience as a mum but obviously my pharmacist background and professional judgement is always present so if you have any difficulty administering medication please don’t hesitate to contact your pharmacist or doctor to see if an alternative method of administration is possible such as suppositories.
+The advice in this article comes from my personal experience as a mum but obviously my pharmacist background and professional judgement is always present so if you have any difficulty administering medication please don’t hesitate to contact your pharmacist or doctor to see if an alternative method of administration or form of medication is possible such as suppositories.

 When my eldest child was two months old we went to get her vaccines, she suffered a little afterwards from typical side effects and was really off form and out of sorts.
 So in line with professional advice we had received we decided to give her 2.5mls of calpol.
 It was at that point we realised just how hard it is to give a young baby oral medication via oral syringe as we had always advised.
 The debate is still ongoing as to who actually had the lightning bolt moment but as my husband doesn’t write healthcare articles I’m going to steal the thunder either way!!